 Trying will be directed by Victory Gardens associate artistic director Sandy Shinner.

+" Trying came to our attention earlier this year, and Victory Gardens is thrilled to have the opportunity to premiere this new work by Joanna Glass, an accomplished contributor to the American theatre," said Victory Gardens artistic director Dennis Zacek.
 Victory Gardens' world premiere of Trying will be the first Chicago production for Joanna Glass, who recently relocated to Naperville, IL.
 Her other works include her first Broadway play, To Grandmother's House We Go, which starred Eva LeGallienne, the Tony Award-nominated Play Memory, directed by Harold Prince, and If We Are Women, which starred Joan Plowright in its London production.

 Fritz Weaver may be best known for his Emmy-nominated performance as the doomed patriarch of a Berlin Jewish family in the NBC miniseries, "Holocaust."